hsuenn/IT3385_MLOPS/README.md

 ![Screenshot of GitHub webhook](./.github/images/webhook.webp)

-This is achieved through the GitHub webhook feature where external services can be notified when certain events happen.
+This is achieved through the GitHub webhook feature where external services can be notified when certain events happen (e.g. on push changes to `production` branch.

 # Project Structure